groupserver/gs.group.member.leave.command/README.rst

 ============

 This part of the code deals with a group member leaving a group using the email command_.
-It also provides the notification_ sent to people when they use an unrecognised email address.
+It also provides the notifications_ sent to people when they use an unrecognised email address.

 Command
 =======